brian-cooney/CV/README.md

 **Deployment**

-- Continuous deployment using Heroku
+- Continuous deployment of the master and dev branches using Heroku/Firebase

 **Working Methodology**

-- Agile
+- Agile software development including:
+  - XP values
+  - Sprint planning
+  - Pair programming
+  - Breaking down the program into user stories
+  - Breaking down the user stories further into tickets
+  - Daily stand-ups and retrospectives to iteratively improve processes and code

 ### Leeds University Business School (Sept 2007)